1. Kempten University of Applied Sciences

 As a product manager, you will work at this interface between product development, high customer expectations and rapid change, as an “entrepreneur within the company”.
 However, the skills you acquire will be applicable beyond product management in many interface activities such as technical procurement and sales, as a project manager or in consultancy.

-Applicants to the master’s degree programme in Technical Innovation and Product Management must both hold adequate qualifications for a postgraduate degree and also complete an aptitude test to ascertain their suitability for advanced studies in this field.
+Applicants to the master’s degree programme in Technical Innovation and Product Management wishing to major in start-up engineering must both hold adequate qualifications for a postgraduate degree and also complete an aptitude test to ascertain their suitability for advanced studies in this field.
+Going to this effort during the selection process ensures that you and your fellow students on the degree programme have the same interest in all matters surrounding innovation management or entrepreneurship.
 The first step in this two-stage application process is to submit the documents stipulated in the programme and examination regulations.
-These include:
+This includes:

-• A personal statement written in German (approx. 2,500 characters), stating your reasons for applying to study on this course.
+• A personal statement written in German (approx. 2,500 characters), stating your reasons for applying to study on this degree programme.

 • Your self-composed curriculum vitae, highlighting aspects relevant to the selection criteria cited below.